Linear Regression with Spotify Data

 results_feature_selection = stepwise_aic(X_train, y_train, max_vars=None, verbose=True)

-selected_cols = results_feature_selection[0] # list of features
+selected_cols = results_feature_selection[0] # list of selected features

 model = results_feature_selection[1] # fitted OLS model